endo-do/Table-Class-Python/README.md

     - index definies what col or row of the header will be replaced when editing the header

-- The get_header return a header and takes header as an arument to specify which header should be returned
+- The get_header function returns a header's content and takes header as an arument to specify which header should be returned
     - possible arguments are 'row' or 'col'